Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ‘Horse’s answer was a grumbly sort of begrudging chortle, which prompted Daar to stretch out and rest his enormous lower legs on ‘Horse’s lap.

 "‘Course, I wouldn’t’a been able ‘ta do any o’ that if you hadn’t been the most bestest coach ever!
-I swear you know my body better’n I do, s’fuckin’ scary…"
+I swear you know my body better’n I do, s’fuckin’ scary..."

 "A good coach is like that," Firth rumbled.
 "And ‘Horse is the best there fuckin’ is."